The Woodhands Rock the Wrong Bar

 Magneta Lane @ The Rivoli

-18 January 2008, terribly early in the morning
+18 January 2008, early morning

 I saw Magneta Lane at the Rivoli on Wednesday.
 I went to the show after buying a new camera.
 I don’t go to as many shows as I used to, primarily because my concert going friends don’t live in Toronto anymore.
 To quote an email I sent out in regards to this show: